StoneStepsInc/exiv2-nuget/nuget/README.txt

 the project output directory in order to avoid linker warnings reporting missing zLib and Expat PDB files.

-Due to a bug in VC++ toolsets 14.33/14.34 that yields malformed std::string instances lacking null termination in release builds, this package was built outside of GitHub using toolset 14.34.
-Projects using this package must use a toolset with the same or greater version.

 See README.md in Exiv2-Nuget project for more details.

 https://github.com/StoneStepsInc/exiv2-nuget